 Search engine optimization (SEO) is one of the most important pieces of blogging or website management.
-One of the best blogging tools for SEO is Yoast SEO, which makes sure you cover all the SEO basics and all your pages and posts are properly optimized.
+One of the best blogging tools for SEO is Yoast SEO, which makes sure you cover all the SEO basics and that all your pages and posts are properly optimized.

-Yoast allows you to optimize your site for keywords and keyphrases, provide readability checks, making it easy for bots to crawl your site, ability to work in every WordPress editor, and a whole lot more.
+Yoast allows you to optimize your site for keywords and key phrases, provide readability checks, make it easy for bots to crawl your site, ability to work in every WordPress editor, and a whole lot more.
 Moreover, the plugin is regularly updated for efficiency.

 Canva is a free graphic design tool that allows you to create beautiful images and designs all on their web-based platform.
-You can drag and drop images, add text overlays, create presentations, produce infographics and the list is endless.
+You can drag and drop images, add text overlays, create presentations, and produce infographics and the list is endless.
 They have templates with set dimensions for different types of graphics.